Master

 LATEST UPDATE FROM NEXUS – There has been some confusion around the Scheme continuing but after speaking direct to a Manager within the Company I have been advised that the Scheme is continuing for another 6 months.
 Names for new applications are being taken and added to a list and forms will be sent once the Tenders have been assessed, agreed and then put in place.
 There is a delay with this happening.
 I will continue to provide updates within timescales agreed with my contact within Nexus but feel free to call them direct also.
 I will update the website once I have more information.
 Julie Stormont

-Durham 2023 Dates for Your Diary
+Durham 2025 Dates for Your Diary

 Durham City Coffee Mornings

-VENUE: Masonic Hall Scott Street Stanley DH9 8AD
+The Masonic Hall, Stanley DH9 8AD

 Day: 4th Tuesday of the month Time 1.00-3.00